zhaoxinf/FANzhaoxin666.github.io/index.md

 ## About Me
- I am now also a visting tudent at Carnegie Mellon University, supervised by Prof. [Min Xu](https://xulabs.github.io/min-xu/).
+ I am now a visting student at Carnegie Mellon University, supervised by Prof. [Min Xu](https://xulabs.github.io/min-xu/).
 I received my bachelor's degree from China University of Petroleum.
 I also have a great time researching computer vision at ByteDance, Neal, Psyai and DeepGLInt.
 My research interests lie in the area of computer vision and machine learning.
 I have been long working on place recognition, 6D pose estimation and human body reconstruction.
 Feel free to send me an email if you are interested in my research.

 ## Background